RibbleValleyTradingCo/ReelyRated-Dev/docs/PROFILE-PRIVACY-DESIGN.md

    - User C does not follow A.
    - Check:
      - B can see A’s catches in feed/profile.
-     - C cannot see A’s catches (gets private stub).
+     - C cannot see A’s catches (gets private stub) and does not see A’s catches in feed/search.

 3. **Admin view**